 - Your partner has any signs of erectile dysfunction (erectile dysfunction can affect a couple's fertility)

 - You have chronic illnesses like diabetes, genetic disorders, hypertension, kidney disease, and thyroid condition (these conditions can indirectly affect your fertility)

 Not getting pregnant in within 12 months of consistently having unprotected sex does not necessarily indicate that you are barren or infertile.
 However, it is expected that most people conceive within that period.
-It is best to see your doctor for proper check up.
+It is best to see your doctor for a proper check-up.

-Hormonal imbalance can cause infertility or lack of pregnancy in women if not treated properly.
+Hormonal imbalance can cause infertility or a lack of pregnancy in women if they are not treated properly.
 If you have been diagnosed with any condition that causes hormonal imbalance, with the right treatment, you can still have a baby (unless your healthcare team says otherwise).